Undercover officer felt security guard was ‘imminent threat’ to Holly Willoughby

 “It was not present in that photo of his abduction kit – I asked where the chloroform was and he sent a picture of chloroform.”

-Plumb is accused of attempting to live his “ultimate fantasy” and was described by the prosecution as someone who had an “obsession” with Ms Willoughby.
+Plumb is accused of attempting to live his “ultimate fantasy” and has been described by the prosecution as someone who had an “obsession” with Ms Willoughby.

 The defendant, of Harlow, Essex, denies soliciting murder, incitement to rape and incitement to kidnap.